flosskosova/foss4g-2023/_pages/about/faq.md

 ###### How do I sign up to attend the Conference?

 Registrations and ticket purchases will be made through an online system.
-For more information visit our Register section.
+For more information visit our [Register section]̜<https://2023.foss4g.org/register/>.
 &nbsp;

 ##### How do I sign up for workshops?